curtisjbradley/DistributedYelpAggregator/README.md

 It takes in the dataset and outputs the total number of reviews by star, month, and year.

+Video of the code being [run in a simulated environment](https://www.youtube.com/watch?v=5ZB8owYhZzw).

 ---
 ## Summarized Output